Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam14/07/2024

 From the mid-17th century, the Vietnamese followed the Southward expansion to reclaim land, settled in Hoc Mon, then gradually moved to Trang Bang, through Go Dau and up to Ba Den Mountain.
-According to the genealogy of some families in Tay Ninh , Binh Tinh (now An Tinh ward, Trang Bang town) is considered one of the places where the Vietnamese settled very early.
+According to the genealogy of some families in Tay Ninh , Binh Tinh land (now An Tinh ward, Trang Bang town) is considered one of the places where the Vietnamese settled very early.
 Among them, the Pham family was one of the first families to reclaim land in this area.

-Following the old footsteps
+Following the past

-Following the Southward expansion, Mr. Pham Van Tan from Ngu Quang region came to Hoc Mon, passed through Cu Chi and landed in Binh Tinh village to reclaim land, settle down and build a family.
+Following the Southward expansion, Mr. Pham Van Tan from Ngu Quang region went to Hoc Mon, passed through Cu Chi and landed in Binh Tinh village to reclaim land, settle down and build a family.
 In the new land, there were many wild animals, and to this day, the folk song "crocodiles swim in the river, tigers roar in the forest" is still passed down by word of mouth.
-In addition to making a living by farming and using traditional medicine to treat and save people, Mr. Pham Van Tan also taught martial arts to the people in the area for self-defense.
+In addition to making a living by farming and using traditional medicine to cure and save people, Mr. Pham Van Tan also taught martial arts to the people in the area for self-defense.

 Accompanying Mr. Pham Van Tan were his two children, Mr. Pham Van Xanh and Mrs. Pham Thi Tuoi, and his grandchildren Pham Van Ho, Pham Van Hao, Pham Van Hon (Mr. Xanh’s children) to reclaim land in An Duoc.
 According to “Biography of An Tinh Village”, An Duoc used to be known as Suoi Sau Hamlet.
 Although the stream has dried up today, it is still used as the boundary between An Tinh and Phuoc Hiep (Cu Chi District, Ho Chi Minh City).